AstraPriv/AstraFutures/README.md

 ## 🔔 How to Opt-In to SMS Notifications

 ### Prerequisites
-- Must be a member of the Astra Futures trading channel
+- Must be a paid subscribers of Astra Futures trading group.
+Visit AstraBlock.io to subscribe.
 - Have access to the Telegram bot
 - Valid phone number with SMS capability

 ### Step-by-Step Opt-In Process

 1. **Join the Trading Channel**
-   - Ensure you're an active member of the Astra Futures channel
+   - Ensure your membership is active by joining the private telegram group channel.
+   - Start @AstraFutures_bot on telegram by DMing the bot and clicking "Start"
    - The system verifies your membership before allowing SMS registration

 2. **Start SMS Registration**